Irish Scholar

 The Irish Scholar normally teaches Language 1200 “Introduction to Irish Culture and Speaking” in the Fall semester (September to December) and Language 1201 “Introduction to Irish Writing and Cultural Connections” in the Winter semester (January to April).
 Upon request, it is possible that the Head of the Department of Modern Languages, Literatures and Cultures will schedule these courses for delivery in the evenings in order to increase the engagement of lifelong learners.

-LANG 1201 Introduction to Irish Writing and Cultural Connections is an introduction to Irish literature and to the Irish Gaelic written word.
+An introduction to Irish literature and to the Irish Gaelic written word.
 Students will examine the nature of writing in modern sources such as Irish-language newspapers, magazines and websites, balanced with works by popular Irish authors.
 Word formation, sentence structure, basic grammar, reading, spelling, and structures are discussed.
 The course also explores Irish connections with Newfoundland and Labrador, such as places, personal names and cultural practices.
-Prior completion of LANG 1200 is not required.

 Why don’t these courses count as designated “Language Study” courses?